LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/exercises.rst

 Checkout a new branch off of ``master`` called ``my-exercises-solution``.

 Now for some Git magic!
-We are going to go back in time to when our templates were using data from a static event list.
+We are going to go back in time to when our templates were still using data from a static event list.

 #.
-Enter our ``git log`` command.
+Use the ``git log`` command.
 Go through the logs until you find the commit where you finished creating a static event list.

+   .. admonition:: Note

+      If you were not making commits after each video, that is fine.
+You can fork and clone this `repo <https://github.com/LaunchCodeEducation/coding-events>`_ to get started.

 #.
 Use ``git reset --hard <commit>`` to go back to that moment.

 .. admonition:: Warning